 Your design is fully your own, but for everything else, we got you covered.
 PrintPlace has a lot of options from paper, coating, color, and cutting options to create your unique business cards.

 To create business cards that stand out, watch our short video for tips about several options you can choose when printing your cards.

 Hello, I’m Kadie from PrintPlace.
 Last time we talked about designing business cards with die cuts.
 Click the link to see the video.

 Today I’m going to talk with you about putting the finishing touches on your business card.
 First, let’s talk about paper type.
 We offer 14 pt. uncoated, one-sided gloss and two-sided gloss.

 Next, our printing options are four color front and four color front and back.
 The four-color front is a classic look most business cards have.
 Four color front and back is good for having a logo on one side and your contact information on the other.
 That way your branding is always present to your customer.

 Next, let’s talk about coating options.
 There are benefits to each coating depending on the design.
 This is our uncoated card.
 It has a matte finish.

-Last is our high gloss UV.
+We also have high-gloss UV.
 It’s very glossy.
 It makes colors vibrant and pop.
-It gives the appearance of an actual glossy photo, so it’s better for photo or illustration-based designs with vivid colors.
+It gives the appearance of an actual glossy photo, so it’s better for photo- or illustration-based designs with vivid colors.

 Now that you’ve chosen your paper and coating options, let’s talk about die cuts.
 We offer a one-fourth and one-eighth radius.
 You should know the benefits of choosing a die cut for your business cards.
 Click this link to see the die cut business card video.